Igor-Vuk/ultimate-react-boilerplate/README_app.md

 * inside `files` property we tell browsersync what files to watch for
 * `proxy` property makes sure that `index.js` is processed by node server and then we hand it of to `browsersync` plugin to watch for changes.
 It is equal to url that we would visit our site on after it is processed by node server.
 This is why we first run `yarn run start-dev` which starts node server and then `yarn run webpack` which starts `browsersync`

+### DefinePlugin ###

+* The DefinePlugin allows you to create global constants which can be configured at compile time.
+This can be useful for allowing different behavior between development builds and release builds.

+### Uglify ###

+* using webpack -p we are using uglify in the back.

 ---

 ## View engine ##